Bavarian language: Society

 Bavarians produce a variety of nicknames for those who bear traditional Bavarian or German names like Josef, Theresa or Georg (becoming Sepp'l or more commonly Sepp, Resi and Schorsch, respectively).
 Bavarians often refer to names with the family name coming first (like da Stoiber Ede instead of Edmund Stoiber).
 The use of the article is considered mandatory when using this linguistic variation.
 In addition, nicknames different from the family name exist for almost all families, especially in small villages.
 They consist largely of their profession, names or professions of deceased inhabitants of their homes or the site where their homes are located.
-This nickname is called Hausname (en: name of the house) and is seldom used to name the person, but more to state where they come from or live or to whom they are related.
-Examples of this are:
+This kind of nickname is called Hausname (English: housename), and often alludes not to the person themself, but to where they live or whom they are related to.
+Some examples of housenames are: